kr55/azure-elastic-jobs-manager-docs/docs/create-elastic-job.md

       <img src="../media/prerequisites/review-and-create-elastic-jobs.png" style="width:100%; height:100%">

-{: .note }
+{: .warning }
-1. This is a preview feature, so agree to preview terms before creating.
+This is a preview feature, so agree to preview terms before creating.
-2. Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/job-automation-overview) for more details.
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/job-automation-overview) for more details.